When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 Compatibility: iOS

-And last but not least, we tested AddMusictoVideo Editor, which is another app to put music on videos and do fast edits.
+And last but not least, we tested AddMusictoVideo Editor, which is another app to put music over videos and do fast edits.
 I imported a short travel clip, added a pop song, trimmed both the video and the track, and then recorded a voiceover directly in the free video editing app.
 Lining up the tracks was easy, and I liked layering several sound effects for more impact.

 After finishing the video, sharing it on Instagram only took a couple of taps.
 Kate tested the app for a TikTok project and found it great for adding more than one background track and making quick cuts.
 But she also said the layout feels a bit messy, with too many pop-ups and ads, and the subscription messages sometimes show up early while editing, which can interrupt the process.